turingschool/front-end-curriculum/projects/travel-tracker.md

    "status": "approved"
 }
 ```
 - This is an example of what to send the server if you wanted to approve trip 92829
+- Refer to the "Modify single trip" section of the endpoints table above!

 Deleting an upcoming booking will require a DELETE request to the bookings endpoint, like so: